 ElephantDrive is our top recommendation because it is dedicated to NAS.
 In addition to providing a full range of backup features including sync and share options, automatic backups, and archiving, ElephantDrive provides everything you need for NAS backups.

-It’s also compatible with a large range of home devices meaning you can use it to backup from home NAS as well as for business backups.
-ElephantDrive has subscription plans starting at $9.95 per month for 1TB of storage, and there’s a free trial available for anyone who wants to give it a trial run.
+It’s also compatible with a large range of home devices meaning you can use it to back up from home NAS as well as for business backups.
+ElephantDrive has subscription plans starting at $10 per month for 1TB of storage, and there’s a free trial available for anyone who wants to give it a go risk free.

 CloudBerry is slightly different from the other services in this article because it does not actually provide cloud storage services itself.
 Instead, it is a service for managing backups onto existing cloud services like Amazon S3, Google Drive, OneDrive, Oracle Cloud, Rackspace, and Microsoft Azure.
 However, we decided to include it because it is extremely well rounded when it comes not only to NAS but other useful backup features.